 Andrea Poßberg & Corinna Böckman

-The Green Pirates - Whales in Distress
+The Green Pirates - Plastic Plague in Bieber Lake

+The children’s book series for girls and boys aged 8+ is an exciting mix of children’s thriller and information on nature, the environment and climate protection.
 The Green Pirates – that’s what the friends Pauline, Ben, Flora, Lennart and Jannik call themselves.
 Wherever they intervene to protect the environment, they leave behind the green skull and crossbones as a sign.
 During their clandestine missions, they repeatedly get into dicey situations.

 By the same author and illustrator